brylie/brylie.online/src/content/blog/2025-03-04-parallel-major-chords.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: "Unlocking Musical Color: Understanding and Using Parallel Majors"
+title: "Parallel Major Chords: A Journey Through Music Theory"
 slug: "2025-parallel-major-chords"
 datePublished: 2025-03-04
-description: "Explore the concept of parallel majors and how they can add new colors to your musical compositions."
+description: "Dive into the world of parallel major chords and their unique role in music theory."
 author: "Brylie Christopher Oxley"
-tags: ["music theory", "composition", "parallel majors", "chord progressions"]
+tags: ["music theory", "chords", "composition", "harmony"]
 ---

 Have you ever wondered how some of your favorite songs create such emotionally rich and unexpected chord progressions?
 Many composers and songwriters use a powerful technique that involves borrowing chords from different scales or modes.
 Today, we'll explore a specific approach called "parallel majors" that can immediately add new colors to your compositions.